-A minimum of 2:1 in an undergraduate degree in law, finance, accounting, management and business studies.
+A UK 2:1 honours degree in law, finance, accounting, management or business studies, or its international equivalent.

 All applicants must also meet our English language requirements.

 The legal and regulatory infrastructure and fundamental theoretical concepts underpinning global finance have undergone fundamental rethinking since 2008.